Susan-hue43/Quantium-Retail-Strategy-and-Analytics/README.md

 ## Introduction

-This project is part of a **job simulation hosted by Quantium** on **Forage**, designed to give participants real-world experience in retail data analytics.
+This project is part of a **job simulation hosted by Quantium** on [Forage](https://www.theforage.com), designed to give participants real-world experience in retail data analytics.
 Quantium is a data science and AI company that partners with leading organizations to help them make data-driven decisions.

 In this simulation, I stepped into the role of a **Retail Data Analyst**, working on a request from the **Category Manager for Chips**, who needed insights into customer purchasing behavior across the chip category.
 The aim is to uncover trends in chip purchases, understand customer segments, and provide actionable recommendations to support the **supermarket's chip strategy for the next six months**.